vivekanandkumar001/trader-behavior-analysis-market-sentiment/README.md

-# Trader Behavior Analysis Using Market Sentiment
+# Trader Behavior Analysis Using Market Sentiment (AI & ML)

 ## Overview

-This project analyzes trader behavior using historical trading data from the Hyperliquid platform and the Bitcoin Fear & Greed Index.
+This project analyzes trader behavior using historical trading data from the Hyperliquid platform combined with the Bitcoin Fear & Greed Index.
-The goal is to explore how market sentiment influences trader performance and identify patterns that can help improve trading strategies.
+The goal is to understand how **market sentiment influences trading performance** and to build a **machine learning model that predicts trade profitability**.

-The analysis combines two datasets:

-1. **Hyperliquid Historical Trader Data**
-2. **Bitcoin Fear & Greed Index (Market Sentiment Dataset)**

-By merging these datasets based on date, we can evaluate how trader performance changes under different market sentiment conditions.
+The analysis integrates **data science, exploratory data analysis (EDA), and machine learning techniques** to uncover hidden patterns in trading behavior.

 ---

 ## Objectives

-* Analyze trader performance across different market sentiment regimes.
+* Analyze how market sentiment impacts trader performance.
-* Identify patterns in profitability, trade size, and trading activity.
+* Identify behavioral patterns in profitable and losing trades.
-* Discover behavioral trends that can inform smarter trading strategies.
+* Understand how trade size, execution price, and sentiment influence outcomes.
+* Build a **machine learning model to predict whether a trade will be profitable**.

 ---